 2. Echo SRM2620t

 The Echo SRM2620t has a two-year commercial warranty with a 59″ shaft made for easy trimming and getting into those hard-to-reach places.
 It is a lightweight weed eater with a little over 20oz fuel tank.
 The engine displacement is 25.4cc.
 The special features are listed below.

-- Convenient tool-less access makes it easy to work on in the field.
+- Convenient tool-less access makes it easy to fix in the field.

-- The head reloads with seconds with no disassembly required.
+- The head reloads in seconds with no disassembly required.

 - A two-stage air filtration system increases the airflow and can go longer without maintenance.

-- Start-ups are easy and re-starts fast in dusty and hot climates.
+- Start-ups are easy and re-start fast in dusty and hot climates.